Marlins vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has seven doubles, seven home runs, 25 walks and 19 RBI (49 total hits).
-He's also swiped six bases.
+- Xander Bogaerts has seven doubles, seven home runs, 25 walks and 20 RBI (51 total hits).
+He's also stolen six bases.

 Bogaerts Recent Games